callumflack/callum-flack-design/content/pages/about.comp.md

 - <a class="icon-targetBlank" target="_blank" href="https://linkedin.com/in/callumflack">Linkedin</a>
 - <a class="icon-targetBlank" target="_blank" href="https://angel.co/callumflack-gmail-com">AngelList</a>

-The best way to keep in touch is to signup for my bi-monthly newsletter about visual design, user experience and website development through the lens of people and society:
+The best way to keep in touch is to signup for my bi-monthly newsletter about visual design, user experience and website development through the lens of people and attention:

 <div class="fs-scale-reset">
   @[NewsletterSignupForm]